Documenting COVID-19 in Norwich

 We are partnering with the Norwich Times, Norwich Bookstore, and Youth-in-Action and there are several ways for you to participate.

-Share your reflection with us
+Share your reflections or photos with us

 Click on this reflection form where you can answer any or all of the questions, offer advice, and upload a photograph, piece of art, or other material.
 You can choose to be anonymous or share your name.
-We will work with the Norwich Times on a special issue in the summer or fall.

 Keep a Journal